adobe-type-tools/afdko/CONTRIBUTING.md

 If you are contributing code, you should run the test suite locally and ensure that all tests pass.
 If you are contributing _a lot of code_ or introducing major changes, it is *essential* that you also add test cases to the test suite to ensure that your code is getting tested (review the contents of the [`tests`](./tests/) folder to get an idea of how to write tests).
 100% coverage is not required, but you should add tests that demonstrate that new features/major changes are actually working as intended (and don't break existing tests).
 If you are contributing Python code, please pass it through [`flake8`](http://flake8.pycqa.org/en/latest/).
 If you are contributing C/C++ code, check with [`cpplint`](https://github.com/cpplint/cpplint).

-### Automated testing
+### Automation
-There are two main triggers for running automated tests:
+There are two main triggers for running automated tests for AFDKO:
  1. When any commit to _any_ branch is pushed to the main AFDKO repository
  2. When a Pull Request is submitted